What We Believe & Affiliations

-The Riverside Church in the City of New York, led by our senior minister, Rev. Dr. Amy Butler, is an inter-denominational church, influential on the nation’s religious and political landscapes.
+The Riverside Church in the City of New York is an inter-denominational church, influential on the nation’s religious and political landscapes.
 We are an interdenominational, interracial, international, open, welcoming, and affirming church and congregation.
 Whoever you are: You are safe here.
 You are loved here.
 You are invited into full participation in our life together.

 The Riverside Church in the City of New York seeks to be a community of faith.
 Its members are united in the worship of God known in Jesus, the Christ, through the inspiration of the Holy Spirit.
 The mission of the Church is to serve God through word and witness; to treat all human beings as sisters and brothers; and to foster responsible stewardship of all God’s creation.